Cupra Leon interior, tech and comfort

 How is the quality and the layout?

-It’s easy to get comfortable behind the wheel, too.
+The Cupra Leon is a very easy car to get comfortable in, though.
 There’s a lot of adjustment in the steering column and the seats, and there’s loads of room for your feet under the dash.
-The lack of any physical controls on the dashboard is a bit of a bugbear, though, as we will now explain.
+The lack of any physical controls on the dashboard is a bit of a bugbear, though, as we’ll now explain.

 Infotainment and technology